 3. Lush Greenery.

-London gets enough precipitation year around, so it looks green 365 days a year.
+London gets enough precipitation year-round, so it looks green 365 days a year.

 You can even find bushes and trees that usually grow in much warmer climates.